mschwarzmueller/book-react-key-concepts-e2/exercises/questions-answers.md

-# 1. How is data fetching & submission related to routing?
+# 1. How are data fetching & submission related to routing?

 It's very common to fetch data as a new page is loaded.
 Similarily, it's very common to change the page after committing some action (e.g., after sending a request).
 Hence it makes sense to combine these tasks with routing.